 While it is true that laid-back Ball Pythons may not show visible signs of stress from handling, it’s safe to say they do not genuinely enjoy it.
 If they did, they would be exhibiting the behaviours of the watcher or explorer types that we’ll cover in a moment.

 2. The Watcher

 Another common personality type, the watcher is just as laid back as the previous one but seems to genuinely enjoy surveying the area when out of its tub.
-Bobby, the animal in the photo, is an incredibly gentle, docile snake who will spend up to half an hour surveying the living room.
+Bobby, the animal in the photo, is an incredibly gentle, docile snake who will spend long periods of time surveying the living room.
 He really doesn’t mind physical contact and will put up with an average amount of human contact.

 His favourite place to do this is usually on my lap, in front of the TV.
-It could be that he does so to survey for other males, or simply out of curiosity.
+It could be that this is an easy way for him to survey for other males, or that he simply does it out of curiosity.
 Whatever the case may be, he has the natural urge to do this, and it seems to be important to him.

 For this reason, I would say that he does indeed enjoy being held, and that the scoping fulfils some kind of need for him.

 These days, Bobby has become incredibly lazy, and refuses to climb or do any exercise on his own, despite only being 13 years old.
 The arrangement we’ve come to is that I let him do his surveillance of the living room for a while, then get him to crawl around and do a little gentle exercise.
 In this way, he keeps the flab at bay without getting wound up.

 Now let’s talk about a different character all together: the incredibly shy Ball Python.
 This is not a particularly common type of Ball Python disposition, but I wouldn’t go as far as to say it’s rare.